namson0482/kafka_websocket_docker/README.md

 - This docker will run Kafka and Websocket to show Sale Report.
 - It already tested on 4 computers
-  + MAC OS(Chip Intell) passed.
+  + MAC OS Ventura(Chip Intel) passed.
   + Window 10 passed.
-  + MAC OS(Chip M1): I test on 2 MAC computer then 1 computer passed and other one is failure.
+  + MAC OS Ventura(Chip M1): I test on 2 MAC computers then 1 computer passed and other one fail.
 - Please view my video clip in this repository.
 File name is sale_report_720.mov

+### Services
+- Websocket Producer Service: read psv file and produce message.
+- Websocket Consumer Service: consume message and write raws data to file.
+- Websocket frontend: Display sale report
+- Kafdrop Container: kafka management
+- Schema-registry Container: define the structure of data
+- Control-Center Container: kafka management
+- Kafka is Message Broker
+- Zookeeper

-### Prerequisite
+### Prerequisites
-- Your computer must install Docker in advance.
+- The computer must install Docker in advance.
-- Your computer must get port number as **2181, 9000, 8080, 9092, 29092, 7070** and **8082** that are available.
+- The computer must get port number as **2181, 9092, 29092, 9000, 8082, 8081, 8080, 9021** and **4200** that are available.
-- All containers must run one computer because I only test this case.
+- All containers must run on same computer because I only test this case.
+Other cases not yet test.

 ### Setup
 - Linux/Mac OS: open file /etc/hosts and add new line: